R4DDER5/CZ/new-project-scope.md

 - Public - Public users will see the default portal template with minimal features and the real goal to covert public users to potential candidates
 - Candidate - Candidates will be assigned specific services related to a client.
 When the candidate logs into the system the relevant client template should be displayed with the associated services attached to the candidate
 - Clients - A client should have access to a management console allowing the management of candidates associated to that specific client.
 The client should also be able to access data analytics regarding candidates and generate any associated reports.
-- Staff - Staff should be able to view al client data and candidates and will have the additional management capability incorporating analytics and reporting.
+- Staff - Staff should be able to view all client data and candidates and will have the additional management capability incorporating analytics and reporting.
 - Admin -

 #### Group Management